 The peas are usually ground, peeled, washed, boiled, fried in sugar, coagulated, and diced.
-The taste is sweet, cool and refreshing.
-It is often shown on in spring temple fairs.
+The taste is sweet, cool, and refreshing.
+It is often shown in spring temple fairs.

 8. Sugar ear（糖耳朵)

 It is the bean lour cake, which is an ancient snack in Beijing.
-Because the final production process needs to be wrapped in soy noodles, just like the wild loess that was stirred up by the wild scorpion, so the name is olling donkey too.
+Because the final production process needs to be wrapped in soy noodles, just like the wild loess that was stirred up by the wild scorpion, the name is rolling donkey too.

 12. Steamed rice cakes with sweet stuffing（艾窝窝）

 It is one of Beijing’s traditional snacks.
 It is sold before the Spring festival and is sold until late summer and early autumn.
 It has a long history and is recorded in the Ming Dynasty.
 The outer skin of it is steamed Steamed glutinous rice.
 The filling is also fried with peach kernel, melon kernel, sesame kernel, and white sugar, so it can be eaten after it is done.

 It is also known as bean filling biscuit.
 It is a common variety of Beijing snacks.
 It is named after the stuffing of bean paste.
 In the baking process, because there is a natural opening on the side of the biscuit, the bean stuffing is spitting out and hung on the side of the biscuit, so people call this image Toad spat honey.